ceford/cefjdemos-data-jdm-docs/articles/en/jdocmanual/source-data.md

 During the article build process, each original image leads to the creation of six additional images at resolutions of 320, 768 and 1200 pixels wide in png or jpg format, depending on the original, and webp format.
-The image links in the markdown files are replaced with a picture tag that allows the browser to select the image most appropriate for the device resolution and capabilities.
+The image links in the markdown files are replaced with picture tags that allow the browser to select the image most appropriate for the device resolution and capabilities.
-Original screenshots should be saved in png format with a compression factor of 7.
+Original screenshots should be saved in png format.

 ## Local Location of Sources